-Strength: Detroit Wayne continued to show strides in improving indicator performance.
-Most notably was its development of a Recidivism Workgroup of both internal and external stakeholders to improve rates related to Indicator #10.
+Strength #1: Detroit Wayne continues to show strides in improving indicator performance.
+Most notably was its development of a Recidivism Workgroup of both internal and external stakeholders to improve rates related to Indicator #10b.
 The workgroups engaged in collaborative quarterly meetings to ensure the continuity of quality of care.
-Detroit Wayne actively worked with CRSPs to help define the responsibilities of the CRSP providers, create chart alerts for frequent patients, and define protocols to direct members to the appropriate service levels of care based on observation.
-The efforts from this group produced a 2.5 percent drop in Indicator #10 as of Q1 FY 2020-2021.
+Detroit Wayne actively worked with the clinically responsible service providers (CRSPs) to help define the responsibilities of the CRSP providers, create chart alerts for frequent patients, and define protocols to direct members to the appropriate service levels of care based on observation.
+The efforts from this group produced an 8.08 percent rate drop for Indicator #10b as of Q1 SFY 2022.
+Detroit Wayne noted during the review that this was the first time in three years the region has been able to meet the MDHHS standard threshold for the indicator.
+[Quality, Timeliness, and Access]